louisthird-git/Assimilation-Docs/README.md

 <a name="development"></a>
 ## 🧩 Development

-Source code (Papyrus scripts and packaging tools) are kept in a private repository.
+Source code (Papyrus scripts and plugin file) are kept in a private repository.

+<a name="sexual-content-compliance"></a>
+## 🔞 Sexual Content Compliance

+This mod includes adult-themed content.
+Users must be of legal age in their location to access these features.

+For details on how the mod handles sexual content, alternatives for non-explicit play, and compliance measures, see the full [COMPLIANCE.md](COMPLIANCE.md) page.

 <a name="credits"></a>
 ## 🎨 Credits